 In my experience, the higher rank a wolf had, the stronger the need to assert dominance.
 If my guess was right, I did not want to meet this person.

 Finally, I could see my house.
-I stole a glance behind me to see if he was following.
-Fortunately the street was empty.
-I pulled my keys out while sprinting down the street, so I was ready to unlock my door as soon I reached it.
+I stole a glance behind me to check if he was following.
+Fortunately, the street was empty.
+I pulled my keys out while sprinting down the street, ready to unlock my door as soon I reached it.

 My house was just one kilometer from the human town, but the street was curved, and the entrance to the alleyway was now out of my line of sight.
 He could still be after me, so I didn't want to take the risk by slowing down.

 I could no longer feel my feet, but I kept pushing at the same pace.
 The taste of blood was filling my mouth, my ears were ringing, and the freezing air was burning my throat and lungs.